byui-cse/cse212-csharp/docs/lesson11/overview.md

 - Record a short Week 11 write-up in `report.md` describing your implementation, edge cases, and any important assumptions.
 - Submit Draft 1 / the Week 11 prove.

-For detailed Week 11 expectations, see [W11 Prove: Final Project - Status Report 1](prove).
+For detailed Week 11 expectations, see [W11 Prove: Final Project - Part 1](prove).

 - 📌 **Draft submission due at the end of Week 11**